Rynhalt/AlphaAgents/DEMO.md

 ## Hosted Preview (paused)

-- The app was deployed on Render using the free FastAPI web service at https://alphaagents.onrender.com/.
+- The app was deployed on Render using the free FastAPI web service at https://alphaagents.onrender.com/.   ##If the website is inactive for a while, it gets undeployed due to author's free tier accoutn....
-- To protect a very limited student budget, the live instance runs without an `OPENAI_API_KEY`.
+- To protect author's very limited student budget, the live instance runs without an `OPENAI_API_KEY`.
 It stays online, but all agents fall back to the deterministic narratives.
 - Re-enable real completions later by adding `OPENAI_API_KEY` in Render’s environment settings and running `/run_ticker` once post-deploy to regenerate the plots.

 ## Local Walkthrough